wp-plugins/tp2wp-importer/readme.txt

 These three steps combined with the file conversion process at [tp2wp.com](http://tp2wp.com) allow for as much data as possible to be moved from Typepad or MovableType blogs without manually reconstruction of data.
 Pages, sidebars, and other content outside of posts are not preserved as part of this process.

-NOTE: Our former plugin, the ReadyMadeWeb WordPress Importer, is superseded by this plugin and should now be considered deprecated.
+NOTE: The [ReadyMade WordPress Importer](https://wordpress.org/plugins/readymade-wordpress-importer-061/) should now be considered deprecated and superseded by this plugin.

 == Installation ==